-Responsive Classroom Teacher Certification Assignments Elementary Teacher Applicants
+Responsive Classroom Educator Certification Assignments Middle School Applicants

-Assignment 1: Use the Responsive Classroom Assessment Tool, Second Edition (2016), to self-assess your practice in all components of Responsive Classroom.
+Assignment 1: Use Assessment Tool for Middle School Teachers to self-assess your practice in all components of Responsive Classroom.
 Scores must average 4.0 or higher to qualify for certification.
-You will be required to submit a completed score tracking sheet and completed post-assessment reflection pages (included in this packet) for each practice from the Assessment Tool.
+You will be required to submit a completed score-tracking sheet and completed post-assessment reflection pages (included in this packet) for each practice from the Assessment Tool.
 Your responses to the questions should accurately reflect your continued growth plan.